SnorreSelmer/stationeers_ic10/mips-programming-101.md

 ## Registers?
 What are they and how do I use them?

 Registers are what most programming languages call variables.
-But where most programming languages let you create as many variables as you want, MIPS has 18 registers, but only 16 of them are intended for regular use.
+But where most programming languages let you create as many variables as you want, MIPS has only 18 registers, and only 16 of them are intended for regular use.

 | **Register(s)** | **Alias** | **Purpose**    |
 |-----------------|-----------|----------------|